Universal Design for Learning: Research

-Assistive Technology for UDL
+Assistive technology for UDL

 Assistive technology (AT) is a pedagogical approach that can be used to enforce universal design for learning (UDL) in the inclusive classroom.
 AT and UDL can be theorized as two ends of a spectrum, where AT is on one end addressing personal or individual student needs, and UDL is on the other end concerned with classroom needs and curriculum design.
 Around the center of this spectrum, AT and UDL overlap such that student individual needs are addressed within the context of the larger curriculum, ideally without segregation or exclusion.
 UDL provides educators with the framework for an educational curriculum that addresses students' diverse learning styles and interests via AT.

-According to the Technology Related Assistance to Individuals with Disabilities Act of 1988 and the Individuals with Disabilities Education Act of 2004, AT includes AT devices and services.
-AT devices are physical hardware, equipment or software used to improve a person's cognitive, emotional and/or behavioural experience.
+According to the Technology-Related Assistance to Individuals with Disabilities Act of 1988 and the Individuals with Disabilities Education Act of 2004, AT includes AT devices and services.
+AT devices are physical hardware, equipment, or software used to improve a person's cognitive, emotional, and/or behavioral experience.
 These devices differ from medical ones which may be implanted surgically.
 AT services aid a person in choosing and/or using AT devices.

-Types of Assistive Technology
+Types of assistive technology

 Low-tech

-Assistive technology devices can be characterized as low-tech, mid-tech or high-tech.
+Assistive technology devices can be characterized as low-tech, mid-tech, or high-tech.
 Low-tech devices are low in cost and students who use them do not usually need to participate in training.
-Low-tech devices include graphic organizers, visual aids, grid or stylized paper, pencil grips, among others.
+Low-tech devices include graphic organizers, visual aids, grid or stylized paper, and pencil grips, among others.
 Low-tech AT would be a first step in addressing a student's needs.